Edited by Jean Brilhault, MD, PhD

 The treatment of a displaced talar neck fractures is operative (talar neck ORIF) unless there is a contraindication to surgery.
 The goal of surgery is to return the talus to its original position prior to the fracture.
 Although this procedure may be challenging, it is very critical to get an anatomical reduction in order to avoid malalignment of the foot.
 To optimize the chance of getting the fractured bones back exactly where they belong typically requires two incisions – one on the inside and one on the outside of the ankle.
 The bones are then stabilized by screws and possibly a plate.

 There are a variety of potential compilations that may occur following surgery to repair a talar neck fracture.
 Most of these complications are related to the original injury itself, and not the actual surgery.
-They included:
+They include:

+- Subtalar Arthritis.
 The injury can also lead to arthritis in the joint below the talar body (the subtalar joint).

 - Malalignment of the foot.
 The position of the talar neck dictates how the rest of the foot is aligned.
 If the bone cannot be restored to its original position due to bone loss or technical challenges, then the foot may be malpositioned (ex. curved inwards).

 There are the usual variety of potential complications which may occur following surgery to fix a talar neck fracture.
 These include: